About Me

 designer.

 I spent years teaching before I found UX.
-In the classroom, the moments that stayed with me weren't the planned lessons — they were the looks on students' faces when something I said made no sense at all.
-That gap between what I intended and what landed is exactly what UX design tries to close.
-I just didn't have a name for it yet.
+In the classroom, the moments that stayed with me weren't the planned lessons - they were the looks on students' faces when something I said didn't land.
+That gap between what I intended and what they experienced is exactly what UX design works to close.

-Coming into design from teaching gave me something I think matters more than any tool right now: genuine curiosity about why people do what they do, patience with confusion, and the habit of watching behaviour instead of asking for opinions.
-I unlearned a lot of the instinct to explain and guide — research taught me to get out of the way and just listen.
+Coming into design from teaching gave me more than tools: it gave me curiosity about why people do what they do, patience with confusion, and the habit of watching behavior before asking for opinions.
+I unlearned the instinct to explain and learned to let research lead.

 "My most visually plain prototype tested better than my prettiest one.
 That was humbling - and it reordered a lot of things for me."

-I have an MCA, so I understand a bit about how digital products are built.
+My academic background gives me a solid sense of how digital products are built.
 But that's not what drives my design instinct.
-What drives it is asking why something feels wrong to the person using it — and then being willing to throw out my first answer when the research says it's wrong.
+What drives it is asking why something feels wrong to the person using it - and then being willing to throw out my first answer when the research says it's wrong.

-I'm early.
-I have three case studies, a lot of honest reflection on what I got wrong in each one, and a genuine desire to keep learning on a real team.
+I'm early in my UX career with three case studies, clear reflections, and a strong desire to keep growing on a real team.
 If that sounds like someone you'd want to work with, I'd love to talk.

 Skills & Methods